-Figure 6.2a.1.2.1-1: ML training requested by ML training MnS consumer
+Figure 6.2x.2.1-1: ML model training requested by ML training MnS consumer

-The ML training may be triggered by the request(s) from one or more ML training MnS consumer(s).
+The ML model training may be triggered by the request(s) from one or more ML training MnS consumer(s).
 The consumer may be for example a network function, a management function, an operator, or another functional differentiation.
-Figure 6.2a.1.2.1-1 highlights the high-level overview of the process and the relevant sequence.

-To trigger an initial ML training, the MnS consumer needs to specify in the ML training request the inference type which indicates the function or purpose of the ML entity, e.g. CoverageProblemAnalysis [see TS 28.104 [2]].
+To trigger an initial ML model training, the MnS consumer needs to specify in the ML training request the inference type which indicates the function or purpose of the ML model, e.g. CoverageProblemAnalysis [see TS 28.104 [2]].
 The ML training MnS producer can perform the initial training according to the designated inference type.
-To trigger an ML re-training, the MnS consumer needs to specify in the ML training request the identifier of the ML entity to be re-trained.
+To trigger an ML model re-training, the MnS consumer needs to specify in the ML training request the identifier of the ML model to be re-trained.

 The consumer may provide the data source(s) that contain(s) the training data which are considered as inputs candidates for training.
 To obtain the valid training outcomes, consumers may also designate their requirements for model performance (e.g. accuracy, etc) in the training request.

-The performance of the ML entity depends on the degree of commonality between the distribution of the data used for training and the distribution of the data used for inference.
+The performance of the ML model depends on the degree of commonality between the distribution of the data used for training and the distribution of the data used for inference.
 As time progresses, the distribution of the input data used for inference might change as compared to the distribution of the data used for training.
-In such a scenario, the performance of the ML entity degrades over time.
-The ML training MnS producer may re-train the ML model associated to the entity if the inference performance of the ML entity falls below a certain threshold, which needs to be configurable by the MnS consumer.
+In such a scenario, the performance of the ML model degrades over time.
+The ML training MnS producer may re-train the ML model if the inference performance of the ML model falls below a certain threshold, which needs to be configurable by the MnS consumer.

-Following the ML training request by the M training MnS consumer, the ML training MnS producer provides a response to the consumer indicating whether the request was accepted.
+Following the ML training request by the ML training MnS consumer, the ML training MnS producer provides a response to the consumer indicating whether the request was accepted.

-If the request is accepted, the ML training MnS producer decides when to start the ML training with consideration of the request(s) from the consumer(s).
+If the request is accepted, the ML training MnS producer decides when to start the ML model training with consideration of the request(s) from the consumer(s).
 Once the training is decided, the producer performs the following:

 - selects the training data, with consideration of the consumer provided candidate training data.
-Since the training data directly influences the algorithm and performance of the trained ML entity, the ML training MnS producer may examine the consumer's provided training data and decide to select none, some or all of them.
+Since the training data directly influences the algorithm and performance of the trained ML model, the ML training MnS producer may examine the consumer's provided training data and decide to select none, some or all of them.
 In addition, the ML training MnS producer may select some other training data that are available;

 - trains the ML model using the selected training data;

+- validate the trained model using validation set of the training data;

-- provides the training results (including the identifier of the ML entity generated from the initially trained ML model or the version number of the ML entity associated with the re-trained model, training performance results, etc.) to the ML training MnS consumer(s).
+- provides the training results (including the identifier of the ML model generated from the initially trained ML model or the version number of the ML model associated with the re-trained model, training performance results, etc.) to the ML training MnS consumer(s).

-6.2a.1.2.2 ML training initiated by producer
+6.2x.2.2 ML model training initiated by producer

-The ML training training or may be initiated by the ML training MnS producer, for instance as a result of performance evaluation of the ML entity or based on feedback or new training data received from the consumer, or when new training data, which are not from the consumer, describing the new network status/events become available.
+The ML model training may be initiated by the ML training MnS producer, for instance as a result of performance evaluation of the ML model or based on feedback or new training data received from the consumer, or when new training data, which are not from the consumer, describing the new network status/events become available.

-Therefore, there is a need to monitor the performance and/or the KPIs of the ML entity and use the thresholds that the ML training MnS consumer configured for the ML training MnS producer to trigger the training or re-training.
+Therefore, there is a need to monitor the performance and/or the KPIs of the ML model and use the thresholds that the ML training MnS consumer configured for the ML training MnS producer to trigger the training or re-training.